 Some people are able to lose weight on their own with diet and exercise.
 Others turn to weight loss surgery such as bariatric surgery and gastric bypass surgery.
 With massive weight loss in a short time, skin often does not shrink well.
 Body contouring surgery after weight loss helps Walnut Creek and Danville area patients deal with this extra skin to refine their new look.

 The American Society for Bariatric Surgeons estimates that there were 200,000 bariatric surgery procedures performed in 2006.
 Here in East Contra Costa County, we have one of the finest bariatric surgery centers in the nation located at John Muir Medical Center in Concord.
 Local patients who have lost massive amounts of weight are turning plastic surgeons in increasing numbers to help them improve their quality of life and self-esteem.

 Board-certified plastic surgeon Dr. Eric Mariotti performs well-designed, strategically staged procedures with excellent, consistent results while maximizing patient safety.
 Dr. Mariotti has performed major contouring procedures on many of the bariatric surgery patients not only from John Muir Medical Center, but also from Stanford, San Francisco, San Diego and many from out of state.
-If you'd like to make an appointment with Dr. Mariotti, simply request a consultationrequest a consultation online or call his office at (925) 685-4533.
+If you'd like to make an appointment with Dr. Mariotti, simply request a consultation online or call his office at (925) 685-4533.